NVIDIA-METROPOLIS/example-helm-charts/README.md

 One can deploy each sample after overriding the nvidia.nodes hostnames and global.nvidia.docker.password from the helm package's values.yaml.

-Overriding these parameters can be achieved by creating a new values file or explicitely set a parameter in the command line ,i.e. commandlevel.values.yaml, holding the modified 'nvidia' section.
+Overriding these parameters can be achieved by creating a new values file or explicitly set a parameter in the command line ,i.e. commandlevel.values.yaml, holding the modified 'nvidia' section.

 Here is an example deployment command line using Helm 3: